raiden-network/spec/smart_contracts.rst

     (5.1 R) L1 <= AB1, L1 <= TAD, L1 >= 0

 A mediated transfer starts by locking tokens through the :ref:`locked transfer message <locked-transfer-message>`.
-A user cannot send more than his available balance.
+A user cannot send more than their available balance.
 Enforced in the Raiden client `here <https://github.com/raiden-network/raiden/blob/71ebf0af650111b3e17de7ee95ad99e8eabc9ecf/raiden/transfer/channel.py#L1195/>`_.

 This means that for ``P1``:

 - we need to calculate the netted transferred amounts for him: ``T2 - T1``
-- subtract any tokens that he has locked in pending transfers to ``P2``: ``-L1``
+- subtract any tokens that they have locked in pending transfers to ``P2``: ``-L1``
 - do not take into consideration the pending transfers from ``P2``: ``L2``, because the token distribution will only be known at ``unlock`` time.

 Also, the amount that a participant can receive cannot be bigger than the total channel available deposit ``(9)``.
 Therefore, the available balance of a participant at any point in time cannot be bigger than the total available deposit of the channel ``ABI1 <= TAD``.